 - Fog of War: The map of the city is covered in the literal thick British fog at first, which only lets through the mere outlines of the streets and the names of each location.
 This shows that your fledgling guild hasn't yet located fellow members of the Underworld in that area, and so it takes a Spymaster spending a turn scouting out the district in order to remedy that.

 - From Nobody to Nightmare: You start out as a single Spymaster no-one's heard of, and finish the game as someone who has London's entire underworld under their thumb, and has likely ordered the deaths of multiple people to get there.

 - Hyperactive Metabolism: Played with.
-While food or drink doesn't provide healing, investing in Fine Ale and Hard Stuff boosts the maximum health of your thugs.
+While food or drink doesn't provide healing, investing in Fine Ale, The Hard Stuff and taking full control of a pub boosts the maximum health of your thugs.

 - Meaningful Name: Vicious Wren?
 Widow's End?
 Stag Town?
 Dagger's Edge?
 How about Lesser Welt or Old Custard?
 The randomly assigned locations' names all add to the grubbiness of the city.

 - Murder, Inc.: As your syndicate grows in renown, certain interests will want you to act in that role, and offer well-paid contracts to get rid of their enemies.

 - London Gangster: Since the game takes place in victorian England, just about anyone in the game is one.